alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 ### Remove the default external user that was used to create the Azure AD

-:warning: Make sure you have activated your account and **successfully logged in** with the nes **internal** administrator account you have just created for yourself (`aad.admin.firstname.lastname@<SHM domain>`) before deleting the default external administrator account.
+:warning: Make sure you have activated your account and **successfully logged in** with the new **internal** administrator account you have just created for yourself (`aad.admin.firstname.lastname@<SHM domain>`) before deleting the default external administrator account.

 + Ensure you are logged in with the new **internal** administrator account you have just created.
   + Click on your username at the top right corner of the screen, then `Sign in with a different user`.